Amazon is massive.

 Once you have found a job listing that appeals to you, you are well on your way to getting started.

 The job listings on Amazon are pretty detailed in terms of the job description, basic qualifications, and preferred qualifications.
-You should be able to tell fairly easily if this job is right for you and vice-versa.
-If it is not quite a perfect match then you should check out the related jobs listed on the right-hand side of the page.
+You should be able to tell fairly easily if each job is right for you or not.
+If something is not quite a perfect match then you should check out the related jobs listed on the right-hand side of the page.

 The only real downside to the site is that it does not specify the salary range for each position.
 If you feel the need to know what kind of income you could expect before applying then you can always do a search on Payscale to give you a rough idea.